webOS-ports/org.webosports.messaging/README.md

 ## Building & Installing App

-You can develop in the browser like a normal Enyo 2 web app - Contacts will use the data in db8SourceMock.js and the mock directory.
+You can develop in the browser like a normal Enyo 2 web app - Messaging will use the data in db8SourceMock.js and the mock directory.
 You'll need node.js and enyo-dev: http://enyojs.com/docs/latest/developer-guide/getting-started/first-steps.html